LukasBarner/HydrOGEnMod.jl/README.md

 Alternatively, you can also directly use the Pkg-mode from within the REPL.

 ## Running the model
-For a replication script and code documentation see the [documentation](https://LukasBarner.github.io/HydrOGEnMod.jl/dev/).
+For a replication script and implementation details see the [documentation](https://LukasBarner.github.io/HydrOGEnMod.jl/dev/).